mechabecca94/Documentation/Github-Markdown-Directions.md

-# How to use Github and Markdown
+# Process for project documentation